CharlesWiltgen/how-to-podcast/grow-your-audience.md

 1. Some podcasts hosts (like [LibSyn](https://www.libsyn.com/custom-mobile-apps/)) allow you to turn your podcast into an app dedicated to your podcast.
 This can help people find you via the iTunes and Google app stores.

+1. Make business cards.
+Good ones — like, [**Moo**](http://moo.com/) good.
+You never know when you'll meet a potential listener, advertiser or sponsor.
+A card is the best way to help someone find you after a meetup, flight, trade show, etc.

 #### Spread infectious enthusiasm

 1. Offer to speak at a [**Meetup**](meetup.com).
 If you travel, offer to speak at Meetup groups in cities that you visit.
 Create your own Meetup related to the topic of your podcast.

 1. Join [**LinkedIn**](linkedin.com) groups related to your podcast topic.
 Check in regularly and contribute to conversations.
 Try to resist plugging your podcast, except when a link to an episode would be a legitimately-helpful resource.

 1. Put out episodes regularly.
 One per week (or more) is ideal, but one every two weeks is fine.

 1. Make your podcast title more discoverable with keywords.
 Bad: *"Close Call"*.
 Good: *"Close Call – Funny Phone Calls with Our Neighbors"*.